amirbitran/MCPU/readme.txt

 MCPU - Monte-Carlo protein simulation program

-mcpu_prep - the directory containing the code to create input files sim - the directory with files prepared for simulations of any specific protein src_mpi - the directory with source code src_mpi/cfg - the configuration file config_files - the directory with parameters
+mcpu_prep - the directory containing the code to create input files sim - the directory with files prepared for simulations of any specific protein.
+This is also where output is stored src_mpi_umbrella - the directory with source code src_mpi_umbrella/cfg - the configuration file config_files - the directory with parameters

+NOTE: At the moment, this code works for PDB files with up to 4000 atoms and 500 residues.
+TO increase this, change the values for MAX_ATPMS and MAXSEQUENCE, respectively, in define.h and recompile

 1. Create necessary input files: